meisyal/meisyal.web.id/README.md

 # Meisyal's blog
-This is the source code to my blog (*partial), which can be found at http://meisyal-blog.herokuapp.com.
+This is the source code to my blog (*partial), which can be found at (coming soon).

-*partial means some contents aren't shown here.
+*partial means some contents aren't shown here*.